influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/flight-sql/python.md

 title: Use Python and the Flight SQL library to query data
 description: >
-  Use Python and the `flightsql-dbapi` Flight SQL library to query data stored in a bucket powered by InfluxDB IOx.
+  Use Python and the `flightsql-dbapi` Flight SQL library to query data stored in an InfluxDB Cloud Serverless bucket.
 weight: 101
 menu:
   influxdb_cloud_serverless: